Store Hours

 Transplant Young Plants Into Their New Homes

-When your plants have three or four real leaves — different from miniature seedling leaves – transplant them.
+When your plants have three or four true leaves — different from miniature seedling leaves — transplant them.
 In quality soil, dig a hole the same size as the dirt plug where your transplant has been growing.
-If your ground soil isn't great, dig a slightly bigger hole and fill the extra space with nutrient-rich topsoil.
-Apply any fertilizer as directed on the package.
-Only apply as much as recommended, as you could burn and kill the plant instead of helping it along.
+If your ground soil isn't great, dig a slightly bigger hole and fill the extra room with nutrient-rich topsoil.
+Apply fertilizer as directed, either on top of the soil after it's planted or in the hole.
+Don't apply more than recommended, as you could burn the plant and kill it instead of helping it along.

 Protect Your Garden With Mulch

-Finish your flower bed with compost and mulch.
+Finish your planting by following it with compost and mulch.
+Mulch keeps your soil moist and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger plants that bear more flowers and fruit.
-Mulch keeps your soil moist and controls weeds.
-Compost and mulch can be DIY creations, but you can also purchase them in-store.
+It may help foster larger plants that bear more flowers and fruit.
+Mulch and compost can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the fertilizer, seeds, and soil you need in the aisles of your Oroville Garden Center, online, or on our mobile app.
+Late winter into early spring is an exciting time in the world of gardening.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your patio or balcony.
+Shop for the soil, fertilizer, and seeds you need in the aisles of your Oroville Garden Center, online, or on our mobile app.
 Let's get growing together.

 2580 Notre Dame Blvd